bxdoan/bxdoan/README.md

 <div align="center">

-> Eighty percent of success is showing up.
+> It’s just pathetic to give up on something before you even give it a shot.

-> — Woody Allen —
+> — Reiko Mikami —

 </div>